Malvolio/frendle/README.md

 - free RTC `STUN` servers are useful for testing, but nothing else.
 The few free `TURN` servers are not reliable.
 Twilio’s low-cost TURN servers work well.

+Our other partners — Netlify, Twilio, Fly.io — just _worked_.
+They fulfilled
+their promises exactly.

 # General technical conclusion

 My conclusion after a month of leaning on AI for software development is that